gregsandell/react-exercises/README.md

 ## StarRatingPublished
 The solution published in the original article (see link above).
 More concise than my solution, but at the cost of having no <Star> child component.
 Also it avoids the use of loops that were in my solution.
+But the hover requirement does not appear to have been met correctly (hovers are overriding previously clicked stars).